sparkflows/sparkflows-docs/docs/user-guide/web-app/reference.rst

    * - File
      - File
      - file
-     - Component is added to choose files to upload to databricks
+     - Component is added to choose files to upload to databricks.
    * - Destination Path
      - Text Field
      - any
-     - Component is added to get destination path where the browse file should get uploaded
+     - Component is added to get destination path where the browse file should get uploaded.
    * - Columns
      - Select Boxes
      - any
-     - Component is added if user want to map the columns of the file uploaded
+     - Component is added if user want to map the columns of the file uploaded.

 .. list-table:: Buttons
    :widths: 15 15 18 18 28